Updated: October 25, 2021 11:26:15 am

 Keep it simple

-Most new parents are sleep deprived and dealing with a constant stream of overwhelm in their lives.
+Most new parents are and dealing with a constant stream of overwhelm in their lives.
 The loss of control of their schedule, the added sense of responsibility makes this an emotional journey for a number of new parents.
 Allowing for flexibility, assuring them of their career growth, working with them on their time and task management and prioritisation, while encouraging balance, will be important to support them through the stress.

 Developing an ecosystem